Organization of the Center

 The Astrophysics Group carried out simulations of Type Ia (thermonuclear-powered) and Type Ib/c and Type II (core collapse) supernovae and validated current models of these explosions against observations.
 The group also studied key physical processes in these events.

-Management Group are Petros Tzeferacos (Director), Adam Reyes (Code Group Leader), and Jenni Oliver (Business Administrator).
+Contact Information The Flash Center Management Group coordinates the activities of the Center on a daily basis.
+The members of the Management Group are Petros Tzeferacos (Director), Adam Reyes (Code Group Leader), and Jenni Oliver (Business Administrator).